transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

   conclusion: "Conclusion"
 ---

 <p>In a few months, <b>beginning 1 August 2017</b>, there <i>may</i> be some turbulence ahead for the Bitcoin network.
-This guide will be frequently updated with the latest developments.
+<p>To help you protect your money, this guide will be frequently updated with the latest developments.

 {% include page-toc.html %}